 Word prediction and text-to-speech are two very different types of accommodations.
-Understanding the difference between the two is very important in understanding why DLM allows word-prediction but not speech-to-text.
+Understanding the difference between the two is important to understanding why DLM allows word-prediction but not speech-to-text.

 Word Prediction (allowed for DLM writing testlets)